johangithub/AFMAN11-217v1/chp15.md

 	+ 15.4.2.1.4.
 The Base Turn.
 This procedure consists of intercepting and maintaining a specified outbound track, timing from the facility or proceeding to a specified fix, followed by a turn to intercept the inbound track.

 		+ 15.4.2.1.4.1.
-NOTE: The base turn procedure is not optional.
-You may not fly one of the "procedure turns" described above instead of the depicted base turn.
-More than one track may be depicted depending on aircraft category.
+NOTE: The base turn procedure is not optional. <strong><em>You may not fly one of the "procedure turns" described above instead of the depicted base turn.</em></strong> More than one track may be depicted depending on aircraft category.

 ##### Figure 15.1.
 45°/180° Course Reversal.
 ![fig15_1](figs/fig15_1.png)